Yandex Cloud

 • /test?param1=1&param2=2 get_test

-The requests are marked with the index and get_test tags.
-The load generator will repeat them within a given load profile.
+The requests are tagged index and get_test.
+The load generator will repeat them alternately within the specified load profile.

 • In the Request headers menu, specify the following headers: